asyaharoyan/hangman/README.md

 ![Screenshot of the validation](media/validate-input.png)

-  + Depending on the input is starts the game, finishes or shows instructions and asks if the player wants to start th game
+  + Depending on the input is starts the game, finishes or shows instructions and asks if the player wants to start the game

 ![Screenshot of instructions](media/show-instructions.png)

 + Random word generation
   + The computer generates a random word
-  + The playes sees only "_" and it counts the length of the word
+  + The player sees only "_" and it counts the length of the word
   + It shows a short description of the word to help the player

 ![Screenshot of the start game](media/start-game.png)

 + Validate input and check the guess
-  + If the user guesses wrong it gives a feedback and asks to continue the game
+  + If the user guesses wrong it gives feedback and asks to continue the game

 ![Screenshot of the wrong guess message](media/check-guess.png)